ICTU/quality-time/README.md

 Mongo-express is served at [http://localhost:8081](http://localhost:8081) and can be used to inspect and edit the database contents.

-In the second one, run the server:
+In the second terminal, run the server:

 ```console
 cd components/server